#YourCareer : How To Land A Promotion While Working Remotely. Is this a Good Time to Ask? Great REad!

 Article continued …

-Check whether you are eligible to apply for unemployment benefits.
+Check whether you are eligible for unemployment benefits.

 To collect these benefits, you must be unemployed through “no fault of your own,” according to the Labor Department.
 That means if you were fired for misconduct, which could include causes such as stealing, lying or harassment, you will not be eligible.
 But if you were fired because you weren’t a good fit for the job or because you lack skills, you might be eligible for benefits, depending on where you live.
 You can learn more about eligibility in your state at CareerOneStop.